Culture-Currency-Club/businessaire-rule-book/content/pages/player-movement.md

 On a player's turn, they must move their game piece around the board following these rules:

-1. ### Starting Position
+1. ### Starting Off

+-   All players start with their game piece in the center Corporate America space.

+-   The first player is chosen based on the orientation of the board:

+    -   The green Businessaire street sign in the center indicates the orientation.
+    -   With the sign upright, North is the Purple District and South is the Orange District.
+-   Turn order proceeds clockwise from the starting player based on the pieces' positions.

-   All players start with their game pieces in the center "Corporate America" space.
-On their first turn, players must move their piece down one of the 8 colored columns (called Districts) radiating out from the center.
+-   On your first turn, you must move your piece down one of the 8 colored columns (Districts) radiating out from the center space.

+-   You can choose which District column to start in.
+Common choices:

+    -   Move down the district you have a Quick Business in
+    -   Move down a district you need a space from for your strategy
+    -   Move down the district that has the most unowned businesses
+-   Once all players have moved from the center, gameplay proceeds with players taking turns rolling dice and moving around the board.

+The card decks and money should already be set up around the board before starting off.
+Players choose their piece and the banker is chosen randomly.
+Then the starting orientation is set and players take their first move!

 2. ### Roll Dice